CONSELF/conself-docs/content/manual/mech.md

 The first section someone has to define in a static mechanical simulation regards the mechanical model.
 This is a system of hypothesis that link calculated displacement with stress and shear.
 The models available are:

 - *Mechanical model*: dropdown menu with all the choices
 	- *Isotropic linear elastic*: isotropic material with linear relation between stress and shear: $ \sigma = E \cdot \varepsilon $.
+	- *Isotropic linear elastic (large displacement)*: isotropic material with linear relation between stress and shear: $ \sigma = E \cdot \varepsilon $ and the hypotesys of large displacements.

 For each of the choices made in the mechanical model, it is then necessary the definition of the material properties such as:

 - $\rho$ density
 - $\nu$ Poisson ration